 The primary function of the Broker-dealers and Advisors Department is the supervision and surveillance of the operations of the Broker-Dealers, Investment Advisors, Primary Dealers, and Issuing House, among others.
 The objective of such surveillance is to ensure that the integrity of the market is preserved, the solvency of license holders is maintained, ensure that systemic risk is minimized, discourage market abuses and manipulations, protect investors, and ensure that early warning is sounded in the event of any threat to the integrity of the market.

-The Exchanges and Markets Department is responsible for ensuring fair, efficient and transparent trading in securities on Ghana's capital market.
-In particular, its supervises the secondary market and all its participants, that is exchanges, depositories and registrars.
+The Exchanges and Markets Department is responsible for ensuring fair, efficient, and transparent trading in securities on Ghana’s capital market.
+In particular, it supervises the secondary market and all its participants, which is exchanges, depositories, and registrars.

 The Finance and Capital Department is generally responsible for the financial administration and management of the finances and funds of the Commission.

-The Human Resources and Administration Department is responsible for ensuring the smooth functioning and the provision and maintenance of the appropriate support services to all departments of the Commission.
+The Human Resources and Administration Department is responsible for ensuring the smooth functioning and the provision and maintenance of the appropriate support services to all departments of the SEC.

 The Legal and Enforcement Department provides general legal advice to the Commission and investigates breaches of the Securities Laws.
 It is the primary department through which the Commission carries out its role as regulator, charged with the implementation of the Law.

 The Policy Research Department is responsible for advising the SEC and its staff on all policy issues associated with the SEC’s regulatory and market development activities, formulating, and implementing the market development, and in collaboration with other departments and units, implement investor education for the SEC.